usnistgov/ndn-dpdk/docs/tuning.md

 ## CPU Isolation

 NDN-DPDK is a CPU intensive program.
-When running on a large server with many CPU cores, DPDK pins each worker thread to a CPU core.
+Normally, DPDK pins each worker thread to a CPU core.
 This prevents the kernel from moving the thread among different CPU cores, and therefore improves CPU cache locality.
 However, the kernel may still place other programs onto the same CPU cores, which would reduce CPU time available to NDN-DPDK.